Go to main content

 miron.lakomy@us.edu.pl

-Miron Lakomy is a Professor at the Institute of Political Sciences, the University of Silesia, Poland and a visiting fellow at the ITSTIME research centre in Milan, Italy, within the NAWA Bekker programme (2023-2024).
-During his academic career, he held visiting research positions at the University of Oxford, the University of Cambridge (twice, in 2011 and 2018) and the European University Institute.
-He was also an International Research Fellow at the Information Society Law Center of the University of Milan (2022-2023, non-resident).
-In the past, he conducted research visits to the University of Toronto, King’s College London and the Middle East Media Research Institute in Washington, D.C.
+Miron Lakomy is a Professor at the Institute of Political Sciences, the University of Silesia, Poland, and a non-resident fellow at the ITSTIME research center in Milan, Italy.
+During his academic career, he held visiting research positions at the University of Oxford, the University of Cambridge (twice, in 2011 and 2018), the Catholic University of Sacred Heart in Milan (NAWA Bekker programme, 2023-2024), and the European University Institute.
+He was also a non-resident International Research Fellow at the Information Society Law Center of the University of Milan (2022-2023).
+In the past, he conducted research visits to the University of Toronto, King’s College London, and the Middle East Media Research Institute in Washington, D.C.
 Miron Lakomy held visiting teaching positions at the Université de Nice Sophia Antipolis and Università Degli Studi di Napoli.
-Moreover, he has headed numerous research grants, including those funded by the Global Network on Extremism & Technology (King’s College London), International Council For Canadian Studies and the National Science Centre in Poland.
-He has been a member of numerous academic bodies, including the Editorial Board of Security Journal (Palgrave Macmillan, IF: 1.866), Countering Violent Extremism Working Group at the Washington Institute for Near East Policy, the Constitutional Responses to Terrorism research group within the International Association of Constitutional Law.
-He was a member of the Panel of Experts in programs funded by the National Science Centre.
+Moreover, he has headed numerous research grants, including those funded by the Global Network on Extremism & Technology (King’s College London), the International Council For Canadian Studies, and the National Science Centre in Poland.
+He has been a member of numerous academic bodies, including the Editorial Board of Security Journal (Palgrave Macmillan, IF: 1.866), the Countering Violent Extremism Working Group at the Washington Institute for Near East Policy, the Constitutional Responses to Terrorism research group within the International Association of Constitutional Law.
+He is an open-source intelligence investigator and trainer with 10+ years of experience.

-• 2023-2024 – Mapping the digital jihadist ecosystem: Towards understanding the propaganda strategies of the violent extremist Salafi-jihadist organisations on the Internet (VEOMAP) – project funded by Polish National Agency for Academic Exchange (NAWA) within the framework of the Bekker programme.
+• Mapping the digital jihadist ecosystem: Towards understanding the propaganda strategies of the violent extremist Salafi-jihadist organisations on the Internet (VEOMAP) – a project funded by the Polish National Agency for Academic Exchange (NAWA) within the framework of the Bekker programme.
 Role: principal investigator.
-The study is realized at the ITSTIME research centre in Milan, Italy.
+The study was realized at the ITSTIME research center in Milan, Italy.

 img